northern-information/yggdrasil-docs/collections/_commands/play-all.md

 ---
 weight: 1.1
-name: Play All
+name: Play / Stop All
-signatures: ["play"]
+signatures: ["play", "stop"]
 category: core
-description: Start playback on all tracks.
+description: Start and stop playback on all tracks.
 This can also be accomplished with _spacebar_ and norns button 2.
 ---